Caravonica, Queensland: Geography

 Caravonica lies in the foothills of the Queensland tropical rain forests.
-The actual village itself is 1.2 km in length from its most northern point to its most southern point.
+The suburb is 1.2 km in length from its most northern point to its most southern point.
 The boundary of the suburb can be found as far north as the Tjapukai Aboriginal Cultural Park and the Skyrail Rainforest Cableway's southern terminal is known as the Caravonica Terminal.
 The southern border is bounded by Kamerunga, aligning with the Barron River riparian zone along the Kamerunga section of the northern bank of the river.

-Lake Placid is a neighbourhood within the locality.
-Formerly known as Barron Waters, it is named after a natural pond in the Barron River, created by a rock barrage.
+Lake Placid is a neighbourhood in the west of the locality.
+Until 1969 known as Barron Waters, it is named after a natural pond in the Barron River, created by a rock barrage.
 Lake Placid is the entrance to the Barron Gorge National Park.
+The Lake Placid Tourist Park provides varied styles of accommodation from camping to villas.

 A supplementary section of Lake Placid Road leads to Kamerunga Conservation Park and Kamerunga Crossing, a ford across the Barron River.
 It is the location of an old bridge (no longer for use by vehicles).